KAGrove/KAGrove/README.md

 # Hi there! 👋

 My name is Knut Andreas Grove and I'm working as a backend developer for Bouvet AS in Bergen.
-Before this, I completed my bachelor in software engineering at Oslo Metropolitan University.
+Before this, I completed my bachelor as a software engineer at Oslo Metropolitan University.

  ## My GitHub Stats